-As prescribed in article 19 of the Bylaws, the delegated bodies promptly reported on their activities, the general operating performance and business outlook, and the on most significant transactions in terms of scale and characteristics carried out by the Company and its subsidiaries to the Board of Directors at least quarterly during the Board meetings and in such a way as to allow the Board to express an informed opinion on the matters submitted for examination.
+As prescribed in Art.
+19 of the Bylaws, the delegated bodies promptly reported on their activities, the general operating performance and business outlook, and the on most significant transactions in terms of scale and characteristics carried out by the Company and its subsidiaries to the Board of Directors and to the Board of Statutory Auditors at least quarterly during the Board meetings and in such a way as to allow the Board to express an informed opinion on the matters submitted for examination.